 2. Have worked as a professional musician for five (5) or more years in the United States.
-We define “professional musician” as someone whose primary source of income was or is derived from work as a musician or music educator.
-Additionally, the applicant / musician must currently reside in the United States.
+We define “professional musician” as someone whose primary source of income was or is derived from work as a performer, composer/arranger, or music educator.

 3. Have tax documents (1040 listing occupation as any type of musician or music educator OR Schedule C listing any type of musician or music educator status) to prove professional experience as a musician or music educator.

-For further questions regarding the application process or eligibility, please email firstname.lastname@example.org or call our office at (212) 239-9137.
+For further questions regarding the application process or eligibility, please email email@example.com or call (212) 239-9138.